jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  Syntax

-A CAA RR contains a single property entry consisting of a tag-value pair.
-Each tag represents a property of the CAA record.
-The value of a CAA property is that specified in the corresponding value field.

-A domain name MAY have multiple CAA RRs associated with it and a given property MAY be specified more than once.
+A CAA resource record contains a single property consisting of a tag-value pair.
+A domain name MAY have multiple CAA RRs associated with it and a given property tag MAY be specified more than once.

-The CAA data field contains one property entry.
-A property entry consists of the following data fields:
+The RDATA section for a CAA resource record contains one property.
+A property consists of the following:

     +0-1-2-3-4-5-6-7-|0-1-2-3-4-5-6-7-|
     | Flags          | Tag Length = n |